jhsun20/UIL/README.md

-# Multi-Grained Invariant Learning for Generalizable Graph Classification
+# A Unified Invariant Learning Framework for Graph Classification
-We provide a detailed code for Multi-Grained Invariant Learning for Generalizable Graph Classification.
+We provide a detailed code for UIL.

 ## Installations
 Main packages: PyTorch, Pytorch Geometric, OGB.